shoffmeister/sqllineage/README.md

 ```

 ### MetaData-Awareness Lineage

-By observing the column lineage generated from previous step, you'll possibly notice that:
+By observing the column lineage generated from the previous step, you'll possibly notice that:

 1. `<default>.foo.* <- <default>.quux.*`: the wildcard is not expanded.
-2. `<default>.foo.col4 <- col4`: col4 is not assigned with source table.
+1. `<default>.foo.col4 <- col4`: `col4` is not assigned with source table.

 It's not perfect because we don't know the columns encoded in `*` of table `quux`.
 Likewise, given the context,
-col4 could be coming from `bar`, `baz` or `quux`.
+`col4` could be coming from `bar`, `baz` or `quux`.
 Without metadata, this is the best sqllineage can do.

-User can optionally provide the metadata information to sqllineage to improve the lineage result.
+The user can optionally provide the metadata information to sqllineage to improve the lineage result.

-Suppose all the tables are created in sqlite database with a file called `db.db`.
+Suppose all the tables are created in an SQLite database with a file called `db.db`.
 In particular,
-table `quux` has columns `col5` and `col6` and `baz` has column `col4`.
+table `quux` has columns `col5` and `col6`, and `baz` has column `col4`.

 ```shell
 sqlite3 db.db 'CREATE TABLE IF NOT EXISTS baz (bar_id int, col1 int, col4 int)';
 sqlite3 db.db 'CREATE TABLE IF NOT EXISTS quux (quux_id int, col5 int, col6 int)';
 ```

 Now given the same SQL, column lineage is fully resolved.

 ```shell
 $ SQLLINEAGE_DEFAULT_SCHEMA=main sqllineage -f test.sql -l column --sqlalchemy_url=sqlite:///db.db
 main.corge.col1 <- main.foo.col1 <- main.bar.col1